Duncanma/Blog/content/Blog/duncans-vs-net-2003-wouldnt-run-and-why-that-is-good-for-you.md

 </div>

 <div>
-  <span>At the same time, I could no longer open VB projects in VS.NET, or create new VB or C# project ("path not found" for the C# projects, "Project &#8216;project name' could not be opened because the Microsoft Visual Basic .NET compiler could not be created.
+  <span>At the same time, I could no longer open VB projects in VS.NET, or create new VB or C# project ("path not found" for the C# projects, "Project 'project name' could not be opened because the Microsoft Visual Basic .NET compiler could not be created.
 Please re-install Visual Studio." for my existing VB projects)</span>
 </div>

 <div>